ysumanthvarma/AI_Learning/README.md

 - Create `app/model_client.py`.
 - Define a `ModelClient` interface/class with `complete(prompt, request_id)`.
 - Start with a stub implementation that returns deterministic text.
+- Optionally add a real provider implementation behind an environment flag, but keep tests on the stub.
 - Keep provider API keys out of code.

 **Verify:**